|Author||Chinh Nguyen, StataCorp|

 For Stata/MP, it is /Applications/Stata/StataMP.app/Contents/MacOS/.

-For Small Stata, it is /Applications/Stata/smStata.app/Contents/MacOS/.
+For owners of Small Stata from earlier releases, it is /Applications/Stata/smStata.app/Contents/MacOS/.

 Once the path to the Stata executable is set up, type Stata to launch Stata.
 If you have Stata/SE, type StataSE to start Stata.
 If you have Stata/MP, type StataMP to start Stata.
 If you have Small Stata, type smStata to start Stata.
 Attempting to launch Stata from a symbolic link to the Stata executable will not work.